-Should the Respondent-Applicant be allowed to register the trademark "Eagle Cement Premium Plus Label Mark"?
+Should the Respondent-Registrant's trademark registration for "Eagle Cement Exceed Label' be cancelled?

 It is emphasized that the essence of trademark registration is to give protection to the owners of trademarks.
-The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him, who has been instrumental in bringing out into the market a superior article of merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article; to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior and different article as his product.4 This purpose will not be served by the co-existence in the market of the competing marks, shown below:
+The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him, who has been instrumental in bringing out into the market a superior article of merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article; to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior and different article as his product.
+This purpose will not be served by the co-existence in the market of the competing marks, shown below: